winglang/workshop-bedrock/08-deploy.md

-In this section we will deploy the application into our own AWS account
+In this section, we will deploy the application into our own AWS account.

 ## The Code

-Here is the complete code, feel free to use it or modify it.
+Here is the complete code; feel free to use or modify it.

 ```ts
 bring cloud;